MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-maintain.md

 4. From here use the context menu to open your file explorer and upload the newer version of the LOB app.
 Ensure to include dependencies as needed.

 See more: [Intune App Deployment for HoloLens](https://docs.microsoft.com/hololens/app-deploy-intune)

-## Update HoloLens

-Microsoft designed Windows Update for Business to provide IT administrators with additional Windows Update-centric management capabilities, such as the ability to deploy updates to groups of devices and to define maintenance windows for installing updates.

-One popular method of managing updates is to do a feature deferral of 30 days.
-Allowing Admins to update and preview new features gaining first hand knowledge and informing your support desk of any new changes.

-Learn how to [manage HoloLens updates](https://docs.microsoft.com/hololens/hololens-updates) including scheduled days, scheduled time, and setting active hours on the device so it will update outside of working hours.

 ## Development Plan